rcarver/resque-lock-retry/README.markdown

 Now, if the job encounters a lock, the job will be requeued to try again after a short delay.

+### Failures

+If you'd like to retry jobs when certain exceptions happen, use RetryOnFail.
+Then, define the types of exceptions that are ok to retry on.

+For example:

+    class UpdateNetworkGraph
+      extend Resque::Jobs::RetryOnFail
+      def self.perform_internal(repo_id)
+        heavy_lifting
+      end
+      def self.retried_exceptions
+        [NetworkError]
+      end
+    end

+Now, if a NetworkError (or subclass) exception is thrown while performing the job, it will be required after a short delay.

+### Bonus

+Retries may be combined.
+For example:

+    class UpdateNetworkGraph
+      extend Resque::Jobs::RetryOnLock
+      extend Resque::Jobs::RetryOnFail
+      ...
+    end

 Contributing
 ------------